-The DnCNN uses three different kinds of layers, and we use the same layers as suggested by Zhang et al. (2017).
-Fig. 1 shows the DnCNN architecture used in this study, where Conv, BN, and ReLU indicate convolution, batch normalization, and rectified linear units (Krizhevsky et al., 2012), respectively.
+140 The DnCNN uses three different kinds of layers, and we use the same layers as suggested by Zhang et al. (2017).
+Fig. 1 shows the DnCNN architecture used in this study, where Conv-and, BN, and ReLU indicate convolution-and, batch normalization, and rectified linear units (Krizhevsky et al., 2012), respectively.

-The first layer type consists of convolution + rectified linear units and is used only at the first layer of the network architecture.
+The first layer type consists of "convolution + rectified linear units (ReLUs; Krizhevsky et al. (2012))" and is used only at the first layer of the network architecture.
 This layer is shown as "Conv+ReLU" in Fig. 1.
-In the convolution process, 2-dimensional convolution between a certain size of kernel and data is performed.
+In the convolution process, 2-

+- 145 dimensional convolution between a certain size of kernel and data is performed.
 The outputs of the convolution process are passed through the activation function to add the nonlinearity in the network (Huang and Babri, 1998).
 ReLU which returns input value for the positive input and 0 for the negative input is used for the activation function in this study.
 The size of the convolution filter is $3 \times 3 \times c$ and generates 64 feature maps which is the same number of feature maps in Zhang et al. (2017), where c is the number of channels of the input data.
-This study extracts noise from binary files, thus a $3 \times 3 \times 1$ convolution filter is adopted.
-The second layer type consists of convolution + batch normalization + rectified linear units and is applied from layers 2 to L-1, where L is the total number of network layers.
+The conventional DnCNN performs denoising from the image file - 150 (.jpg, .png, etc.), thus the size of the convolution filter is 3 × 3 × 3 in the color image and 3 × 3 × 1 in the gray image.
+This study extracts noise from binary files, and thus a 3 × 3 × 1 convolution filter is adopted.
+The second layer type consists of convolution + batch normalization + ReLUs-rectified linear units and is applied from layers 2 to L-1, where L is the total number of network layers.
 This layer is shown as "Conv+BN+ReLU" in Fig. 1.
-Sixty-four $3 \times 3 \times 64$ convolution filters are used because the number of feature maps of the hidden layer is 64, which is the same for all hidden layers.
-After convolution, batch normalization and the ReLU activation function are applied.
+Sixty-four 3 × 3 × 64 convolution filters are used because the number of feature maps of the hidden layer is 64, which is the same for all hidden layers.
+After convolution, - 155 batch normalization and the ReLU activation function are applied.
 The third layer type is convolution and uses only the last layer to generate output noise data, and one $3 \times 3 \times 64$ convolution filter is used.
 This layer is shown as "Conv" in Fig. 1.
 After training is completed, the predicted noise is subtracted from the input data to produce denoised data.